-The city created the Arlington Sports Facilities Development Authority, Inc. (the "ASFDA"), to promote economic development within and for the City through the development and financing of certain authorized facilities that would improve the availability of recreational and sports opportunities for the citizens of the City and the Dallas-Fort Worth Metroplex.
+The City created the Arlington Sports Facilities Development Authority, Inc. (the "ASFDA"), to promote economic development within and for the City through the development and financing of certain authorized facilities that would improve the availability of recreational and sports opportunities for the citizens of the City and the Dallas-Fort Worth Metroplex.

 In 1993, the ASFDA issued \$17,179,900 junior Lien Revenue Bonds, First Series (Non-Interest Bearing Seat Option Bonds) to holders of seat options (the "Texas Rangers Ballpark Bonds") to fund a portion of the Texas Rangers Baseball Club's share of project costs for the Texas Rangers sports facility.
 The Texas Rangers Ballpark Bonds are limited special obligations of the ASFDA, secured by a subordinated junior lien on the one-dollar ticket surcharge of up to \$2 million annually.
-The Texas Rangers Ballpark Bonds are due on December 31, 2008, and are callable at any time at the option of the ASFDA.
+The Texas Rangers Ballpark Bonds were paid on December 31, 2008.